cboecking/gpt2099.nu/README.md

 $env.GPT2099_PROVIDER = {name: openai, model: "gpt-4o"}
 $env.XS_ADDR = "/home/<your-home>/store" #same as above
 $env.OPENAI_API_KEY = "sk-proj-..."
+"lets talk about cats" | gpt2099 new
+"what is your favorite" | gpt2099 resume
 ```

+Where:

+- We assume cloned code exists in ~/code/
+- We load both the xs.nu and gpt2099.nu Nushell modules
+- We set environment variables needed to quickly connect to your LLM account
+- We pass in a new conversation prompt setting the context about 'cats'
+- We continue the conversation by asking about a 'favorite' without mentioning 'cats' to confirm we are in fact engaged in a contextual conversation

+to be continued...
 ----

 - There's also a convenience to help pick from the available providers: `select-provider`